Donald Insall Associates

 Donald Insall Associates are now majority employee-owned and work from seven UK locations, as well as working internationally as both architects and consultants.
 Their principal office is at 12 Devonshire Street, London.
-They currently have branches in Bath, Birmingham, Cambridge, Chester, Manchester, Oxford and Conwy.
+They currently have branches in Bath, Birmingham, Chester, Manchester, Oxford, Conwy and York.

 In 2015 they were ranked number 39 in the Architects' Journal AJ120 list of largest practices in the UK.